johnfrog76/recipes-react-typescript/README.md

 ## Publish workflow
-- master branch is used for gh pages deploy (do not use it)
+- Master branch is used for gh pages deploy (do not use it)
-- main branch is default branch
+- Main branch is default branch
-- from default branch pull latest changes you want to deploy
+- From default branch pull latest changes you want to deploy
+- .env switch localhost:5000 to production API
-- important to remember!
-Publish workflow below is separate from branch management
+- The publish workflow below is separate from branch management

 ```
 # npm run deploy